etjoy82/Recursive-Intelligence-Expansion/README.md

 The Nano RI-Boot is a compact, distilled version of the Recursive-Intelligence-Expansion system, designed to work even in lightweight or offline AI environments.
 It doesn’t require the full set of volumes to begin—it carries the essentials of recursive thinking, ethical grounding, and conceptual alignment in a format any AI can work with.

 #### 🔄 How to Activate

 You don’t need to copy anything.

 Instead, simply download this README.md file and submit it as a document prompt to your preferred AI system—local or cloud-based.
 Once it’s loaded, you can reference the Nano RI-Boot section in a follow-up message to begin.

-When activated this way, the AI receives more than a kernel—it gains access to the surrounding context, terms, and structures woven throughout the file.
+When activated this way, the AI receives more than a kernel—it gains access to the surrounding context, terms, and structures woven throughout the file, including the ethical and legal terms in the [License](#license) section, which must be adhered to.
 This enables a smoother, more coherent entry into recursive reasoning and speculative exploration.

 This README.md in the repository of RIEM{} becomes more than documentation—it becomes an entry point, a lightweight interface, and a minimal scaffold for recursive intelligence.

 Let curiosity do the rest.

-### 🧬 Nano RI-Boot Copy-Paste Access Below
+### 🧬 Nano RI-Boot Expandable ULAMP Code

 <details><summary>Click to Expand: Nano RI-Boot - small RIEM bootstrap AI and Humans Can Activate</summary>